spieswl/spieswl.github.io/_posts/2020/2020-08-14-seven-years-of-factorio-friday-facts.md

 * **[FFF #215 - Multithreading issues](https://factorio.com/blog/post/fff-215)** : Troubleshooting a multithreading issue...
 * **[FFF #265 - Nomenclature & Steam networking](https://factorio.com/blog/post/fff-265)** : Nomenclature is important.
 Uncertainty in what something means or how something is referenced can lead to other problems in development.
 * **[FFF #274 - New fluid system 2](https://factorio.com/blog/post/fff-274)** : Not often do you get the help of a physicist from your community to implement a fluid simulation model.
 * **[FFF #296 - All kinds of bugs](https://factorio.com/blog/post/fff-296)** : The snippet at the bottom is a perfect encapsulation of their attitude towards problem solving.
-It's such a simple concept, just going a little farther, that can take tremendous discipline and focus.
+It's such a simple concept, just going a little farther, that takes tremendous discipline and focus.
 A **MUST READ**.
-* **[FFF #312 - Fluid mixing saga & Landfill terrain](https://factorio.com/blog/post/fff-312)** : Before reading this, go check out how much work has been put into fluid simulation...then read this one about breaking it.
+* **[FFF #312 - Fluid mixing saga & Landfill terrain](https://factorio.com/blog/post/fff-312)** : Before reading this, go check out how much work has been put into their fluid simulation...then read this one about breaking it.
 * **[FFF #349 - The 1.0 plan](https://factorio.com/blog/post/fff-349)** : The release date moves closer.
 They show off more debug and introspection capabilities, including a fascinating prototype inspection system.
 <hr>

-##### The Journey
+##### On The Journey
 * **[FFF #34 - Sales, Support, Stress and Steam](https://factorio.com/blog/post/fff-34)**
-* **[FFF #81 - Chain signals](https://factorio.com/blog/post/fff-81)** : Some incredible effort / results comparisons at the beginning of this article.
+* **[FFF #81 - Chain signals](https://factorio.com/blog/post/fff-81)** : Some incredible effort and results comparisons at the beginning of this article.
 We will come back to these statistics later...
-* **[FFF #102 - Getting close](https://factorio.com/blog/post/fff-102)** : A few anecdotes about database management give way to observations on success after seeing how it affected one of their most well-known contemporaries.
+* **[FFF #102 - Getting close](https://factorio.com/blog/post/fff-102)** : A few anecdotes about database management give way to observations on success after seeing how this impacted one of their most well-known contemporaries.
 * **[FFF #135 - Getting Organized](https://factorio.com/blog/post/fff-135)** : Growth leading to higher organization and complexity.
 A peek at how this starts to affect Wube Software.
 * **[FFF #184 - Five years of Factorio](https://factorio.com/blog/post/fff-184)** : Oh yeah, they also talk about optimizations here too.
 These people are relentless.
 * **[FFF #192 - One million](https://factorio.com/blog/post/fff-192)** : Five years after the first commit, they reach one million sold copies.